fastrgv/RufasCube/README.md

-# RufasCube -- using OpenAL Sound, OpenGLAda, FreeType Fonts (TTF).
+# RufasCube using OpenAL audio, GLFW, FreeType Fonts (TTF)

-## What's new (newest at top of this list):
+## Latest Revision:

-**ver 4.3.1 -- 02mar21**
+**ver 4.4.0 -- 03mar21**
+* Switch back to GLFW thin binding.

-* Created "live" autosolver for "cube" initiated at any time by the s-key.
+* Created "live" autosolver initiated at any time by the (s)-key.

-* Added important guard statements to sound code.

-**ver 4.3.0 -- 9nov20**
+* Undo shuffle is still available by the (=)-key.
 * Completely new sound system using OpenAL binding;
-* Simpler, identical code for 3 platforms; simpler build process.
+* Updated all glfw libs to v3.3.3.
+* Assured that OpenGL v3.3 is sufficient to run this app.
+* Improved font anti-aliasing thru corrected OpenGL code parameters.
+* Added restart=unscramble option.

-## See more revision history at end of file
+### See complete revision history at end of file.